urbanairship/python-library/docs/push.rst

 Personalized Push with a Template
 ---------------------------------

-If you want to use an existing template to send a push, follow this example:
+If you want to use an existing personalization template to send a push, follow this example:

 .. code-block:: python